Redefine Meat is moving plant-based proteins from patties to steaks – TechCrunch

 Investors have stampeded into the plant-based food industry, spurred by the rising fortunes of companies like Beyond Meat, which has inked partnerships with everyone from Pepsico to McDonald’s, and Impossible Foods, which counts Burger King among the brands boosting its plant-based faux meat.

-While these companies have perfected plant patties that can delight the taste buds, the prospect of carving up a big honkin cut of pea protein in the form of a ribeye, sirloin or rump steak, has been a technical hurdle these companies have yet to overcome in a commercial offering.
+While these companies have perfected plant patties that can delight the taste buds, the prospect of carving up a big honkin’ cut of pea protein in the form of a ribeye, sirloin or rump steak has been a technical hurdle these companies have yet to overcome in a commercial offering.

 Redefine Meat thinks its manufacturing processes have cracked the code on the formulation of plant-based steak.